I approach ‘changing minds’ first and foremost as a practical art rather than a theoretical science.

-I developed The Storyworking Method® as a way of providing hypnotherapy and coaching with story and narrative at the heart of the process of change.
+I developed The Storyworking Method® as a way of facilitating change work with story and narrative at the heart of the process.

-Using this method, I help clients to better understand and then shift their stories.
-This creates a supportive framework upon which other practical techniques can be effective.
+Using this method, a person can be helped to better understand and then shift their stories.
+This creates a supportive framework upon which other practical tools, techniques and behavioural guidance can be effective.

-If you want brief therapy or coaching to simply ‘tick a box’ or validate a belief that you ‘can’t change’, then I’m not for you.
+If you want to simply ‘tick a box’ or validate a belief that you ‘can’t change’, then I’m not for you.

 I have a straight-talking style that does not suit everyone.
 I often use humour, particularly surreal humour to bring about shifts in perception.
 I’m very serious about the work I do, just not always in the way I appear to do it.

-I work best with individuals and organisations whose focus is on ACTIVELY making a change, not PASSIVELY receiving treatment.
+Those who benefit most usually have a focus on ACTIVELY making a change, rather than PASSIVELY receiving treatment.
 It’s difficult to be the passenger in the process of change and get significant results.
-With my approach, there is work, homework and accountability.
+With my approach, there is always work to do.

 It is also my belief and experience that tools and techniques for personal development are most effective when they are:

 I try to ensure that everything I do in my work follows this rule.
 This includes using a bite-sized, nano-learning format for my online courses and only writing ‘breakthrough books’ of under 100 pages.